Welcome to Digital Native!

 To give you a taste of what to expect, below are the 10 most-read pieces from the past year:

-These 10 charts embody some of the most interesting and important shifts of our time, from climate change to media consumption to job growth.
+These 10 charts embody some of the most interesting and important shifts of our time, from loneliness to ChatGPT, tech valuations to office occupancy.
 Each chart is accompanied by a brief explanation.

 You can also join the Digital Native Discord community to talk tech and startups: